 Now, this where the work begins.
 It is likely that the thoughts you had before will attempt to return.
 They usually sound something like “it won’t be long before you have another emotional slump”, or maybe “I’m still in pain and that’ll never change”.
 I urge you to either push them away, negate them or redirect your thoughts altogether.
 There’s that saying; “you can’t stop a bird from landing on your head, but you can stop it from building a nest”.
 Take this example & don’t be hard on yourself – because you can’t control those initial thoughts from entering your mind.
 However, you can control what you choose to do with them.

 I often find it easy to negate these thoughts by pulling on gratitude; what things I am grateful for in my life that are going well.
 Sometimes it’s hard to think of things per se, but then I just take a moment to acknowledge that I am alive and able to function.
 It might not be to the same degree of others.
 Heck, it might not even be to the degree that I used to – but I’m still functioning, regardless.

 So now that I’ve shared these tips with you – put them to good use!
-I am hoping they will aid you during those down, difficult days.
+I am hoping they will aid you during those down, difficult days when you’re feeling overwhelmed with pain.
 Put these points up somewhere in your house where you can see them.
 They will serve as a great reminder for when those days come.

-Are there any tips you would add to this?
+Are there any additional tips you would give to those overwhelmed with pain?
 Comment below and let us know!
 Don’t forget to share this article so it can help others who need it!